 Collecting Hazardous Substances

-The combining of different types of dangerous waste, such as asbestos with non hazardous material is illegal.
+The mixing of different types of dangerous waste, such as asbestos with non hazardous material is illegal.

-The process of disposing hazardous waste with non-hazardous waste at the same landfill site was banned in July, 2004.
-The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which requires waste producers to ensure their waste is lawful.
+The act of disposing hazardous waste alongside non-hazardous material at the same landfill site was barred in July, 2004.
+The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which mandates waste producers to ensure their waste is compliant.

 Did You Know?

-A large amount of waste asbestos in Tunbridge Wells is corrugated roofing.
+A large amount of waste asbestos in Chichester is corrugated roofing.
 According to The Land Registry, more than half (55%) of all industrial & commercial properties in the UK contain a white asbestos cement roof with fibre content between 10-15%

 Dedicated Asbestos Experts

-With over 25 years experience, we securely and safely remove all kinds of dangerous materials for customers in Tunbridge Wells:
+With over 25 years experience, we securely and safely remove all types of hazardous materials for customers in Chichester:

 - Corrugated Garage Roofs

 - Artex Textured Ceilings & Walls